DMAT: An End-to-End Framework for Joint Atmospheric Turbulence Mitigation and Object Detection: Abstract

 \section{Abstract}

 Atmospheric Turbulence (AT) degrades the clarity and accuracy of surveillance imagery, posing challenges not only for visualization quality but also for object classification and scene tracking.
 Deep learning-based methods have been proposed to improve visual quality, but spatio-temporal distortions remain a significant issue.
 Although deep learning-based object detection performs well under normal conditions, it struggles to operate effectively on sequences distorted by atmospheric turbulence.
 In this paper, we propose a novel framework that learns to compensate for distorted features while simultaneously improving visualization and object detection.
-This end-to-end framework leverages and exchanges knowledge of low-level distorted features in the AT mitigator with semantic features extracted in the object detector.
+This end-to-end training strategy leverages and exchanges knowledge of low-level distorted features in the AT mitigator with semantic features extracted in the object detector.
 Specifically, in the AT mitigator a 3D Mamba-based structure is used to handle the spatio-temporal displacements and blurring caused by turbulence.
-Features are extracted in a pyramid manner during the mitigation stage and passed to the detector.
 Optimization is achieved through back-propagation in both the AT mitigator and object detector.
 Our proposed DMAT outperforms state-of-the-art AT mitigation and object detection systems up to a 15\% improvement on datasets corrupted by generated turbulence.
+The code is available at \url{https://github.com/pui-nantheera/DMAT} and datasets are available at \url{https://zenodo.org/records/17673509}.